Nontheist Friends Network Annual Conference 2018 will be held at Woodbrooke Quaker Study Centre, Birmingham from

 An exploration in small groups stimulated by keynote speakers:

 In 2005 the periodical Quaker Studies analysed the falling membership of the Society of Friends as dwindling to zero by 2032, when British Quakerism would become history.
 We are more optimistic today.
 But what will our Society look like in 2032?
 How will it change socially, theologically and influentially?
-These are the questions we’ll be addressing at our 2018 annual conference: ‘Quakers in 2032: Where are we Heading?’.
-We are currently in the process of seeking speakers and hope to be able to announce names later.
+These are the questions we’ll be addressing at our 2018 annual conference: ‘Quakers in 2032: What will our society look like?’.

 Our aim: to explore theological and spiritual diversity, and their practical implications, in respectful acceptance of different views, experiences and journeys.